waumpel/urbs/doc/admm/admm_implementation.rst

 - ``self.nwait``: the number of neighboring subproblems, that the subproblem has to wait for in order to move on to the next iteration.
 This is calculated using the product ``admmopt.nwaitPercent`` of ``nneighbors``, rounded up.
 - ``self.ID``: the subproblem ID.
 An integer starting from 0 (for the first subproblem).
 - ``self.queues``: a dictionary of dictionary of ``mp.Manager().Queue()`` objects, which has the cluster in question either as the receiving or the sending end
-- ``self.admmopt``: an instance of the ``admmoption`` class.
+- ``self.admmopt``: an instance of the ``AdmmOption`` class.
 These include the ADMM parameters, which can be modified by the user.
 They will be listed below.
-- ``self.recvmsg``: an instance of the ``message`` class.
+- ``self.recvmsg``: an instance of the ``AdmmMessage`` class.
 This class is sent and received between the workers, and its attributes will be listed below.
 - ``self.primalgap``: an array which extends which each iteration, and keeps track of the primal residual of the solution
 - ``self.dualgap``: an array which extends which each iteration, and keeps track of the dual residual of the solution
 - ``self.gapAll``: a list which includes: primal residual of the subproblem, along with the primal residuals of neighboring clusters